 In Crosbyton, food is how we welcome travelers, celebrate game-day wins, and swap news about the cotton crop.
-Use this guide to map ten flavorful stops within 30 minutes of downtown, mixing beloved institutions with can’t-miss traditions.
+Use this guide to map the top five flavorful stops right here in town, mixing beloved institutions with can’t-miss traditions.
 When a restaurant already has a dedicated profile on Visit Crosbyton, we link straight to it so you can dive even deeper.

 1. Charleys (A 50-Year Texas Legacy)

 Charleys anchors West Main Street with griddled burgers that earned a shout-out in The Texas Hamburger: History of a Lone Star Icon.
-Order the classic with hand-cut fries any day of the week, then circle back on Friday for the fish special that routinely sells out by nightfall.
+Order the classic with hand-cut fries Monday through Saturday, then circle back on Friday for the fish special that routinely sells out by nightfall.

 2. Chieftain Grill